this-is-tobi/elastic-kibana-docker/README.md

     https://opendata.paris.fr/explore/?sort=modified

+Note: You can use another data source but be careful of the JSON format of your file (adding data using bulk need one object by line preceded by header).

 -> Add header for each object in the JSON array (needed to send data to Elasticsearch with bulk method) Open terminal, go to "/elastic-kibana-docker/data" and run: